Here are some of the ways you can volunteer with the PFTP:

 Fruit Monitor volunteers serve as an important role in the harvest planning process.
 Fruit Monitors will conduct site visits at registered tree sites to assess the quality, quantity, and ripeness of fruit so that we can determine if and when to schedule a harvesting party.

-Our 2013 Fruit Monitor is coming to a close.
+Our 2013 Fruit Monitor season has finished.
 If you're interested in volunteering as a Fruit Monitor in 2014, please call 503-284-6106 or send an email to bob[at]portlandfruit.org, with the subject line 'Fruit Monitor interest'.
 We'll be sure to get you an application as soon as they are available in late Spring 2014.

 Volunteer as a 'PFTP Ambassador'